LevonParazyan/JSTaskNBA/README.md

-# This is a task about NBA players that must shoot the free throw, and every player has his rate of 100%
+# This is a task about NBA players that must shoot the free throw, and every player has his rate from 100%